Week 6

 Plot

 As mentioned in a previous blog I intend the piece to be structured on John Cage’s 4’33”.
 Composed, performed and recorded in 1952, the score, lasting 4 minutes and 33 seconds directs the musicians to be “tacit”, to make no intentional sound.
 The work has become known as the “silent piece” although John Cage himself believed there is no true silence in the world.
-(Kim- Cohen, S. 2009).
+(Kim- Cohen, 2009).
 He maintained that there will always be extraneous interference and ambient sound and these can be heard in the recoding.
 My idea is to take the performance outdoors and let the sound of nature flood into the space created by Cage’s structure.
 By doing so we imitate his immersive approach and, in the absence of a script, to have a time limiter, a constraint to assist with determining the duration of the plot.

-Changes in emotional textures and pace with each season:
+Changes in emotional textures and pace with each “movement”:

 How will the audience decode: